Empower Minds, Heal Naturally

 AIAMG provides a personalized, ladderized academic journey in integrative naturopathic medicine, accommodating learners from diverse academic and professional backgrounds while ensuring consistent quality and excellence at every stage.

-Laderized Program Structure
+Ladderized Program Structure

-Laderized Program Structure
+Ladderized Program Structure

 Step 1: Foundation (Years 1–2)